Generalized moonshine II: Borcherds products: Automorphic infinite products

 The regularized theta-lift has logarithmic singularities along certain quadratic divisors that specify linear fractional relations between the coordinates, and by exponentiating, we get a highly invariant function $\Psi$ with zeroes, poles, and possibly branches on the same loci.
 Furthermore, for each vector-valued function $F$, the exponentiated lift $\Psi$ has an infinite product expansion at each cusp, with exponents given by coefficients of $F$.
 We show that each McKay-Thompson series $T_g(\tau)$ from monstrous moonshine can be assembled into a vector-valued function whose lift is equal to $T_g(\sigma)-T_g(\tau)$.
 This gives another way to identify the product expansion of $\Psi$ at $(i\infty,0)$ with $T_g(\sigma)-T_g(-1/\tau)$, and this will yield the Lie algebras we want in the next section.

-The product expansions of $T_g(\sigma) - T_g(-1/\tau)$ were given in the author's Ph.D. dissertation.
-However, the proof given there used no Hecke operators, and involved an exhaustive enumeration of poles of all McKay-Thompson series.
-We do not reproduce the argument here, because it was so difficult to read that we were unable to check it for errors.
+The product expansions of $T_g(\sigma) - T_g(-1/\tau)$ were given in the author's Ph.D. dissertation, using an exhaustive enumeration of poles of all McKay-Thompson series.
+We do not reproduce the argument here, because the current arguments using Hecke operators are more conceptual and easier to follow.